johnmholmes/Pic16F18345_Journey/README.md

 This is used for me to look back on if i need a reminder of how I did things in the future.

+The codes will change as I implament some of my learning from the Pic16F676 journey as that develops One change will be to use a function for the setup of the Pic.

 ---------------
 # I have previously covered the Pic16F676